JunseongLee98/JunseongLee98/README.md

 - **Key Features**:
   - Make AI to read task description and automatically distribute it into existing calendar
   - Manually add tasks and automate the distribution

+### 🏫 [Task-Momma](https://github.com/JunseongLee98/Capstone_Bridgers) (Mar 2026) - Graduation Project [Lead Developer / Backend Engineer]
+AI-Powered Calendar with task manager.
+- **Tech Stack**: Swift
+- **Key Features**:
+  - Choose small portion of time in your day and let the app choose a task to replace doom scrolling
+  - Compete with friends about how many small minutes users have replaced.

 ---